CammiePone/Planning-Docs/Esoterica.md

   * **Caps** - Affects the Vis affinity of a wand.
 * Vis Affinity affects how much of a specific Vis element a spell will cost (i.e. an Ignis affinity will reduce the Ignis cost of spells).
 * Some Wand Cores and Wand Caps can have special attributes tied to them but no other.

+## Staves
+* Similar to Wands, using Wand Cores and Wand Caps.
+* Cannot be used in the Arcane Table for crafting purposes, like Wands can.
+* Contain more Vis than their Wand counterparts.

 ## Spells
 * There are two Spell Components: